MicrosoftDocs/visualstudio-docs/docs/ide/create-portable-custom-editor-options.md

 Coding conventions you use on your personal projects may differ from those used on your team's projects.
 For example, you might prefer that when you're coding, pressing the Tab key adds a TAB character.
 However, your team might prefer that indenting adds four space characters instead of a TAB character.
 EditorConfig files resolve this problem by enabling you to have a configuration for each scenario.

 Because the settings are contained in a file in the codebase, they travel along with that codebase.
 As long as you open the code file in an EditorConfig-compliant editor, the text editor settings are implemented.
 For more information about EditorConfig files, see the [EditorConfig.org](http://editorconfig.org/) website.
-If you edit a lot of .editorconfig files, you may find the [EditorConfig Language Service](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.EditorConfig) extension helpful.

 ## Override EditorConfig settings
 When you add a .editorconfig file to a folder in your file hierarchy, its settings apply to all applicable files at that level and below.
 To override EditorConfig settings for a particular project or codebase such that it uses different conventions than the top-level .editorconfig file, just add a .editorconfig file to the root of your codebase's repo or project directory.
 Make sure to put the ```root=true``` property in the file so Visual Studio doesn't look for any .editorconfig files further up the directory structure.
 The new .editorconfig file settings will apply to the level in which it is located and files in any subdirectories.